Southampton Electronics and Computer Science Commonwealth Scholarship

 We determine your residency as where you have been living for a 3 year period or longer before the start of the course.
 This does not include where you are living for study purposes, if it is somewhere different to where you normally live.

-2. Please outline how your intended programme of study and research can make a contribution to the UN’s Sustainable Development Goals (250 words maximum word count).
+• outline how your intended degree and research can contribute to the UN’s Sustainable Development Goals (250 words maximum)

-3. We are looking for scholars who will use their time at Southampton to achieve the remarkable and build an inclusive world.
-Please explain yur future goals and how your chosen programme at Southampton will help you achieve that (200 words maximum word count).
+• explain your future goals and how your chosen course at Southampton will help you achieve that (200 words maximum word count).

-4. As a Southampton ECS Commonwealth scholar how might you act as an ambassador for the University?
-(200 words maximum word count).
+• show how you might act as an ambassador for the University as a Southampton ECS Commonwealth student?
+(200 words maximum word count)

 How we award scholarships